Together, we keep the colourful floriculture industry strong and safe.

 Fine-grained logistics abused by criminals

 The Netherlands is internationally known for its finely woven logistics and structured ornamental horticulture sector.
-Organized crime uses the horticulture sector for illegal activities.
-For example, narcotics, weapons and cash are increasingly being transported between batches of flowers and plants.
-Once those “products” are in the truck, they go unnoticed all over Europe.
-In doing so, they dup nurseries, trading companies and transporters.
-At the same time, individual employees become victims of these practices, think scams, intimidation and blackmail.
+Organized crime abuses the floriculture sector for illegal activities.
+For example, narcotics, weapons and cartons of cigarettes are transported between batches of flowers and plants.
+This is what we call subversion.

 - It is possible that the container was opened during transport to insert or remove prohibited substances.